 - obtaining permission from the copyright owner, or

 - determining, after a reasonable analysis, that the content is a fair use for which permission is not required.

-Please be aware that the Libraries review all materials uploaded to Reserves Direct in order to determine if those materials fall within Fair Use and our license agreements.
+Please be aware that the Libraries review all materials uploaded to Course Reserves in order to determine if those materials fall within Fair Use and our license agreements.
 The Libraries will seek and pay permissions for materials when appropriate based on our guidelines.

 The public domain refers to material not protected by copyright.
 Anyone can use material in the public domain without permission.
 Some material, such as that created by an employee of the U.S. federal government, in their official capacity, automatically enters the public domain upon creation.
 However, most material enters the public domain due to the expiration of the copyright term.
 Generally, any material published in the United States prior to 1923 or published outiside the United States prior to 1909 is in the public domain and can be used without permission.